mikeour/ruse-kitchen-website/content/order-items/pesto.md

 ---
-title: Pesto
+title: Harissa
 description: >-
-  Get our signature pesto sauce that we use on our steak wraps for your home!
-  Use it in pastas, brighten up sandwiches or use it as a marinade.
-This 16oz jarred sauce does not disapoint!
+  Do you love our gyros?
+Then you already love our harissa sauce.
+This roasted red pepper sauce comes in a 12oz jar & is flavored with cumin and coriander with just the right amount of zing.
+Use it everywhere!
+From sandwiches to marinades, this sauce will be the secret to elevate your cooking!
 price: '9'
 ---